 We've compiled and reviewed seven of the best hosting companies to help you start your new year off right.

 HostGator is another big name in web server hosting.
 They serve customers across the globe and use servers in both North and South America.
 The company offers premium hardware and some of the best performance out there.

 HostGator has a wide variety of plans and functions for all manner of web hosting.
 They provide hosting for both Linux and Windows.
 Their control panels are easy for even beginners to use.
-For Linux they use the cPanel, while with Windows they use Plesk.
+For Linux they use the cPanel, while with Windows they use Plesk, which has a slightly cleaner UI.
 They also offer Virtuozzo and the option to use no control panel for advanced users.

 The uptime guarantee is 99.9%, and they offer excellent 24/7 customer support.
 You can contact them by phone, email, or live chat.
 If you're unsure about your plan, you can take advantage of HostGator's 45-day money back guarantee.